tableau/tableau-viz-lwc/README.md

 -   [Troubleshooting problems deploying the LWC for Tableau](#troubleshooting-problems-deploying-the-lwc-for-Tableau): Solve issues related to deploying the Lightning Web Component for Tableau.

 ---
+> For a demonstration of the Tableau LWC in action, see the [Tableau Viz Lightning web component video](https://www.youtube.com/watch?v=JozeD7nZMEQ&feature=youtu.be) from Trailheadx conference.

 ## Install the beta managed package